zephinzer/continuously-delivering-full-stack-javascript/src/slides.md

 - reduce number of environments to 2, `dev` and `prod`
 - keep logical code execution as similar as possible
-- use adapters with common interfaces to reference backing services
 ___
 ## environment management
 #### services as attached resources